back to blog

 the practical workflow

-the best approach for most people is to keep working files as png (or in your native app format), and convert to webp when you're ready to publish. this way you always have the original lossless version, and your published images are as small as possible.
+the best approach for most people is to keep working files as png (or in your native app format), and test webp when you're ready to publish. this way you retain the original lossless version and can compare the real output before choosing it.

 think of png as your archival format and webp as your delivery format. create and edit in png, publish in webp.